Why Creating Moments of Joy Is Better Than Being Happy

 However, what you can do almost all the time, is create little moments of joy.

-I actually wrote this post during the 4th week of quarantine.
+I originally wrote this post during the 4th week of quarantine (it has since been edited for our post-covid lives).

-Everyone was feeling anxious, depressed, and downright scared about what was going to come next.
+Everyone was feeling anxious, depressed, and downright terrified about what was going to come next.

 Creating joyful moments is easy when you’re in a good place.
-But when you’re going through a dark period, it’s what will carry you through to the other side.
+But when you’re going through a dark period, they don’t come as naturally.
+Yet you need them to get to the other side.

 Below are 10 ways I was able to create tiny moments of joy during the 4th week of quarantine.
+And that I still use today.
 I hope they inspire you to create joyful moments for yourself too.

 10 Tiny Moments of Joy